270-Does the Withdrawal of Capacity Help?

 As industry prices fall, and companies’ fortunes decline with the resultant squeeze on their margins, some companies, especially the leaders, seek to withdraw capacity from the market.
 The leading companies expect the capacity withdrawal to do two things: redress the imbalance between capacity and demand; and raise prices to more attractive levels because of this better balance.
+See HERE for what makes returns high.
 In practice, the withdrawal of capacity often fails to achieve either of these objectives.

 Whenever a leader in an industry reduces its capacity to force price increases, it must consider how competitors will respond.
 In many, if not most, cases low-cost competitors expand their capacity to make up for the withdrawal of capacity by the industry leaders.
 The end result often is even more capacity available in a marketplace and the same or lower prices available for the industry leaders.

 After several quarters of improving profits, the airline industry is again slipping into hostile market conditions as rising fuel prices reduce margins and force higher prices.
 Higher prices limit demand growth.
 In response to the margin squeeze these tougher times bring to the industry, the industry leaders are restricting the growth in their capacity and, in some cases, reducing the capacity they offer in the domestic U.S. market.
 The problem is that several of the industry followers are not going along.
 See HERE for reasons industry capacity tends to rise in most markets.